DISCERN – understanding how to improve discussions with families when things go wrong in maternity care

 There is pressure on NHS maternity services to ensure that open discussions of harmful incidents always take place, especially as avoidable harm in maternity care is devastating to families and costly to the NHS.
 While some units are making sure that open disclosure takes place, others are not or are not doing it well.
 There are a range of new measures designed to improve open disclosure in maternity services, such as new professional standards, guidance and tools to support hospital reviews of harmful incidents.
 However, there is a need for clearer understanding and guidance on how to approach open disclosure in the way that best supports both families and the healthcare professionals involved in maternity care.

 To identify the factors that are most likely to have the biggest impact in improving how open disclosure happens in maternity care, focussing on the views and needs of families and healthcare professionals.
 This includes investigating how current approaches to having open discussions affects families, healthcare professionals, health services and wider relationships of care.
-The study will also contribute to other research about open disclosure that happens beyond NHS maternity settings.
+The overall aim was to produce recommendations to improve open disclosure in maternity care and future research studies.

-The second stage of the study involves examining approaches to open disclosure, and the impacts of these, at four NHS maternity units.
-Detailed interviews will be carried out with families, healthcare staff and managers and each unit’s policy and guidance documents will be analysed.
-The researchers will also observe the process of open disclosure ‘in action’ in these units to best understand how open discussions take place in practice.
+The second stage of the study involved examining approaches to open disclosure, and the impacts of these, at three NHS maternity units.
+Detailed interviews were carried out with families who had been through the hospital review processes, healthcare staff and managers.
+The researchers also observed the process of open disclosure ‘in action’ in these units to best understand how open discussions take place in practice.

 Additional information: